TrellixVulnTeam/Project-Miika_PGBY/README.md

 This Project was implemented Using Pytorch and Unity and is deployed in the Heroku Platform.

-miika_model contains the base unity model files miika_nlu contains the ml model and backend files
+miika_model contains the base unity model files and frontend files miika_nlu contains the ml model and backend files

 Project Miika contains the Main Application